Robust Time-Varying Graph Signal Recovery for Dynamic Physical Sensor Network Data: Proposed Method

+The main points of the proposed method are as follows: \begin{itemize} \item The time-varying graph Laplacian-based regularization uses a different graph Laplacian for every time-slot, unlike the conventional static-based methods. \item We allow the choice between two types of graph Laplacian-based regularizations. \end{itemize}

-where $\DD{}$ is a temporal difference operator, to leverage signal smoothness in the temporal domain.
-We consider $\RR{}$ to be either $\|\cdot\|_1$ or $\|\cdot\|^2_F$ depending on the nature of the signal of interest.
+The temporal difference-based regularization $R_t(\DD(\X))$ penalizes the temporal gradient of the graph signal $\X$ to leverage the signal smoothness in the temporal domain.
+We consider $R_t(\cdot)$ to be either $\|\cdot\|_1$ or $\|\cdot\|^2_F$ depending on the nature of the signal of interest.

-We impose data fidelity and noise sparsity as hard constraints in (\ref{eq:ours}) to facilitate parameter tuning, as has been addressed, e.g., in \cite{CSALSA,EPIpre,ono,L0}.
+We impose data fidelity and noise sparsity as hard constraints in (\ref{eq:ours}) to facilitate parameter tuning by decoupling the parameters, as has been addressed, e.g., in \cite{CSALSA,EPIpre,ono,L0}.

 The main philosophy behind our formulation is that the underlying graph is often available in many real-world graph signal recovery situations, in which case our method would perform advantageously compared to the conventional methods \cite{7979500,9415029} that consider graph learning and online estimations.
-Especially in physical sensing situations, (e.g. using a dynamic network of sensor loaded drones for physical sensing) the underlying dynamic graph topology can easily be generated per time-slot using the $k$-nearest neighbors algorithm and weights defined by the Gaussian kernel of spatial coordinates.
+Especially in physical sensing situations, (e.g. using a dynamic network of sensor-loaded drones for physical sensing) the underlying dynamic graph topology can easily be generated per time-slot using the $k$-nearest neighbor algorithm and weights defined by the Gaussian kernel of spatial coordinates.
+Therefore, the conditions where our method can recover the graph signals well are when the target distribution that is being sampled is spatially and temporally smooth.
+The spatial smoothness is necessary for the graph constructed by the $k$-nearest neighbor algorithm to be a decent substitute for an ideal graph.
+The temporal smoothness is leveraged by $R_t(\cdot)$.

 In cases where no dynamic graphs are available in any way (when $\L_1 = \L_2 = ... =\L_k$), our formulation would be the equivalent of the following formulation: